GENI-NSF/geni-tools/README-stitching.txt

 Known issues with this aggregate can be found on the [http://groups.geni.net/geni/query?status=new&status=assigned&status=reopened&component=STITCHING GENI Trac]

+=== ION Aggregate ===

+Previously Internet2 ran an aggregate for their ION network.
+This aggregate, as with the ION service, has been decommissioned.
+The ION AM translated GENI calls into OSCARS calls, and allocated dynamic circuits to complete stitched links.
+This service and aggregate have been replaced by AL2S.

 == Troubleshooting ==

-Stitching is relatively new to GENI, and uses several prototype services (this client, the Stitching Computation Service, the ION and AL2S aggregates, as well as stitching implementations at aggregates).
+Stitching uses several complex services (this client, the Stitching Computation Service, the AL2S aggregate, as well as stitching implementations at aggregates).
 Therefore, bugs and rough edges are expected.
 Please note failure conditions, expect occasional failures, and report any apparent bugs to [mailto:omni-help@geni.net omni-help@geni.net].